In New York's Rockaways, despair sets in as new storm hits

 The refrain, in a number of neighborhoods here, was the same: More help is desperately needed.
 “We’ve been forgotten,” said Mary Anne Semon, 52, as she helped her mother navigate the misshapen street outside her bungalow in Breezy Point.

-As the latest storm got closer, threatening even longer delays for power restoration due to forecast wind gusts of up to 60 mph, another complicating factor emerged.
+As the latest storm got closer, threatening even longer delays for power restoration due to forecast wind gusts of up to 60 mph (100 kph), another complicating factor emerged.
 “It’s the high season in New York for hotels,” says Herve Houdre, regional director of operations for New York’s InterContinental Hotel.
 “It’s already the highest time of demand for the year.”

 Some hotels that accept the FEMA vouchers have long been booked.
 In Riverhead, Long Island, some guests traveled from as far away as upstate New York to get a room at places like Hotel Indigo and Holiday Inn Express.
 Both properties are accepting FEMA vouchers.
 “But we have no rooms,” says the director of operations for both properties, Kristen Reyes, who has been getting texts all week from guests begging for rate reductions and time extensions.
 “We are 100 percent occupied this week and next week.”